thesupersonic16/HedgeModManager/README.md

 A program for managing mods for Sonic Generations, Sonic Lost World and Sonic Forces on PC.

 ## So how do I use this?
-Its simple, just grab the [latest version from GitHub](https://github.com/thesupersonic16/HedgeModManager/releases/latest) (or grab the latest compile from [AppVeyor](https://ci.appveyor.com/project/thesupersonic16/slw-mod-loader/branch/rewrite)) then extract all the files anywhere and run HedgeModManager.exe.
+Its simple, just grab the [latest version from GitHub](https://github.com/thesupersonic16/HedgeModManager/releases/) (or grab the latest compile from [AppVeyor](https://ci.appveyor.com/project/thesupersonic16/slw-mod-loader/branch/rewrite)) then extract all the files anywhere and run HedgeModManager.exe.

 ## How do I install mods?
 There are multiple ways of installing mods, one of the easy ways of installing mods is by dragging its zip/7z/rar/folder into the mod list along with also being able to drag and drop multiple files and/or folders.

+You can also install mods using [GameBanana's](https://gamebanana.com/games/6059) 1-Click Install button.

 Once your done, you can start checking the checkbox(es) of the mods and codes you want to play and click "Save and Play".